tedsluis/ansible-dump1090/README.md

 And you should set some default variables like: username, email, hostnames, git repo, etc. You can find the configuration files with variables in '$Home/git/ansible-dump1090/group_vars'.

-In the example you can view the output of a playbook that run on all hosts (as configured in [installbasics.yml](https://github.com/tedsluis/ansible-dump1090/blob/master/installbasics.yml)).
+In the example below you can view the output of a playbook that runs on all hosts (as configured in [installbasics.yml](https://github.com/tedsluis/ansible-dump1090/blob/master/installbasics.yml)).
 ````
 $ ansible-playbook installbasics.yml